 In the recognition experiments above, exemplar objects were hand segmented from their backgrounds.
-We now show how these segmentations can be performed automatially.
+We now show how this can be automated by finding the repetitive aspects of objects in the example images.

-We exploit repetition of objects in the example images.
-For a given exemple image we will identify the features that are repeated in the same configuration in the other example images.
 Ideally this would be computed for all images simultaneously.
 We show that in many cases it is sufficient to find the similar parts in pairs of images independently.

-Starting with a set of example images $\{I_i\}$ from an object class find the support of the object in an image I{i_0} as follows:

-- 1. For each image I_j where $j \neq i_0$: - (a) Find a correspondence from I{i_0} to I_j 2 - (b) Use a regularized thin plate spline to map all of the feature points in I{i_0} to I_j - (c) Foreach mapped feature from I{i_0} , the quality of the match is the similarity to the best matching nearby feature in I_j . - The median quality of match for a feature is the measure of how common that feature is in the training images.
+Starting with a set of example images $\{I_i\}$ from an object class find the support of the object in an image I{i_0} as follows.
+For each image I_j where $j \neq i_0$: 1) find a correspondence from I{i_0} to I_j .
+3 2) Use a regularized thin plate spline to map all of the feature points in I{i_0} to I_j .
+3) Foreach mapped feature from I{i_0} , the quality of the match is the similarity to the best matching nearby feature in I_j .
+The median quality of match for a feature is the measure of how common that feature is in the training images.

-In Figures 7 and 8 the points shown in color are those with median quality within 90% of the best for that image.
-Using this automatically estimated support we repeat the recognition experiments in Section 8.
-The shortlist accuracy is actually better using the automatic segmentation, an improvement of 1-4% for the top 10 entries, as can be seen in Figure 5.

-While the estimated support is not always intuitive, recognition performance is very close to that using the same techniques and hand segmented images, 48%.
-As can be seen in figures 7 and 8 the automatically estimated support is often correct.
+Feature points with median quality within 90% of the best for that image are considered part of the object.
+Repeating the recognition experiments in Section 8, the shortlist accuracy improves by 1-4% (Fig. 5).
+While the estimated support is usually not perfect, recognition performance is similar to that using hand segmented images, 48%.

-This is a very simple example of correspondence allowing us to build models in object coordinates.
-The learned models of support reflect a region of the image that is consistent across training images, as opposed to individual discriminative features.
+The learned models of support reflect a region of the image that is consistent across training images, as opposed to